arplaboratory/PI-TCN/README.md

 ```

 ## Citation
-If you publish a paper with our simulator, please cite our paper:
+If you publish a paper with our data, please cite our paper:
 ```
 @article{saviolo2022pitcn,
     author    = {Saviolo, Alessandro and Li, Guanrui and Loianno, Giuseppe},